How a business meeting planner can make you more productive

 Follow-up

 Attending the meeting is all very well, but it’s the actions and follow-ups resulting from the meeting that will make the difference.
 For external meetings, it’s particularly important that you meet the commitments you made, and that other participants do too.
 The minutes and actions taken during the meeting can be collated and circulated to all participants by your meeting planner to confirm those actions, together with deadlines and the relevant people involved.
-This means that not only is everyone prepared for your meeting and focused during it; they are also aware of their responsibilities arising from it and can get on with the things they need to do.

 Getting help with planning business meetings means you can leave everything to your planner – from room bookings to producing agendas and sending out meeting packs.
 They can give you background on the people you are meeting with, help you to follow up, and make sure everything runs as efficiently as possible.
 As part of a wider service, they can even help with travel and accommodation for conferences, larger meetings, away days and more.